Barakahبركة

 Wipe the head (once)

-Wet the palms and run them from the front of the head to the back, then back again.
+Wet your palms and wipe from the front of the head to the back, once.
+The obligatory (fard) part is a single pass.
+Returning from back to front is the full Sunnah version.

 7. 7